ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/data_reduction/02-alignment_mm.md

     <img src="alignment_figures/index_igv17.png" alt="index_igv17" width="80%" style="border:5px solid #ADD8E6;"/>

+---
 ## Running STAR on the experiment
+### <font color='red'> Start Group Exercise: </font>
+- work through Running STAR on all samples
+- work through QA/QC of the experiment
+- complete the questions at the end

 1. We can now run STAR across all samples on the real data using a SLURM script, [star.slurm](../scripts/star.slurm), that we should take a look at now.